Withdrawal Guide

 QuitNicPouches lets you log cravings, symptoms, and pouch-free time so you can see whether today is actually getting worse or just coming in waves.

-Track My Recovery TimelineCold Turkey vs. Tapering: Can You Just Stop?
+Track your withdrawal symptomsCold Turkey vs. Tapering: Can You Just Stop?

-A common question is whether to stop all at once or reduce first.
+A common question is whether to stop all use for a short phase first or reduce first.
 The honest answer: it depends on your daily count, strength, past quit attempts, and how much disruption you can tolerate this week.

 - Cold turkey: simpler and faster, but the first few days can be sharper.